 Often, the dispute between parties is resolved to the satisfaction of the applicant before a hearing is held, resulting in the withdrawal of the application by the applicant.
 In other cases, the application is withdrawn by the Rental Officer because the applicant has failed to serve the application on the respondent.
-In previous years the percentage of filed applications which are withdrawn have been as high as 40%.
-Over the past three years, this figure has been falling resulting in a low of 29% for 2000.
+The number of applications withdrawn by applicants fell sharply in 2001 but the number withdrawn by the Rental Officer rose.